8 Healthy S’mores Recipes

 Preheat an oven to 350F and line a baking sheet with parchment paper.

-Break the large ball of dough into 6 pieces and flatten each piece between your palms before transferring to the baking sheet.
+Form a large ball of dough and divide it into 6 pieces and flatten each piece between your palms before transferring to the baking sheet.

 Distribute the chocolate chips and mini marshmallows as evenly as possible in the center of each piece of dough.
 If you press down slightly, they'll stay in place when you're closing the cookie balls.
 (Also, marshmallow bits and mini chocolate chips may be easier to work with.)